 Dr. Michael Anger: We certainly are.
 Because there are a lot of other medications that can be added, and just add to the patient's pill burden.
 So for example, if cardiovascular calcification and cardiac disease occurs, there may be specific medicines for their heart or peripheral vascular disease.
-If parathyroid hormone levels get very high, there could be a need for medications such as calcimimetics, which lower parathyroid hormones, parathyroid hormone.
+If parathyroid hormone levels get very high, there could be a need for medications such as calcimimetics, which lower parathyroid hormones.

 These are pretty expensive, and they can cause side effects-- especially GI side effects, such as nausea and vomiting.
 And in fact, in the 2012 Evolve trial, Cinacalcet did not significantly reduce the risk of death or major cardiovascular events in patients with moderate to severe hyperparathyroidism, who were undergoing dialysis.
 And then finally, as we discussed earlier, increasing levels of phosphorus can be associated with higher rates of hospitalization or death.

 Brad Puffer: So I assume this also impacts cost.
 If we have increased hospitalizations, other health conditions, other medications that are needed, we can reduce the cost for our patients and the entire health care system, if we just manage phosphorus correctly.

 Dr. Michael Anger: Without question, by preventing bone disease, cardiovascular disease, other vascular disease complications, we lower the risk for hospitalization, and of course, reducing the risk for mortality.
 We're doing really what's best for patients.
 And certainly, this reduces costs for the health care system and all of us.